does mounjaro cause cold hands and feet

 Remember, these possible interventions are a bit like a gardener's toolkit; different strategies work for different people, and your healthcare professional is the best person to advise on the best 'tools' for you.
 At the heart of it, managing frosty fingers and toes is about ensuring that your eyes are fixed on the health goals you wish to achieve, much like a gardener visualises a flourishing garden despite the frost.

 And finally, a crucial takeaway from this chilly dilemma: just because you might feel a bit cold, doesn't mean your weight loss journey is headed for a winter of discontent.
-Indeed, with the right approach, you might soon be discard those extra layers, like a gardener welcoming spring, as your healthcare professional and Mounjaro guide you on your weight loss path.
+Indeed, with the right approach, you might soon discard those extra layers, like a gardener welcoming spring, as your healthcare professional and Mounjaro guide you on your weight loss path.
 As the frost clears, remember that every one of your health goals is another flourishing flower in your personalised, vibrant garden of wellbeing.

 When to Seek Medical Advice About Circulation Issues on Mounjaro